If your life is not in jeopardy for what you

 2. Know why you believe it (be able to accurately cite Scripture to back up your stated beliefs).

-3. Know how to teach your beliefs to others.
+3. Know how to ecplain your beliefs to others.

 Writing your own personal doctrinal statement will prepare you do follow those three principles.
 Sample statements are provided here for comparison (you decide which of these you feel adequately tells you what the organization believes):